adrenth/redirect/README.md

 ---

-> If you love this quality plugin as much as I do, please **rate my plugin**, [contribute](https://github.com/adrenth/redirect-lang) or consider a [PayPal donation](https://www.paypal.me/adrenth) to support this plugin and my other quality October CMS plugins.
+> If you love this quality plugin as much as I do, please [**rate my plugin**](http://octobercms.com/plugin/adrenth-redirect), or consider a donation to support this plugin and my other quality October CMS plugins.
+Donate to [PayPal](https://www.paypal.me/adrenth) or donate BitCoin to `1KowxskQEFLh7PUFeWxtPp1JMzH42bseaD`.

 ---